veyon/docs/admin/faq.rst

 How can I add computers in order to access them?
 ------------------------------------------------

-If the preconfigured :ref:`network object register` is used, the only action required is adding the respective rooms and computers on the configuration page :ref:`local data`.
+If the preconfigured :ref:`network object directory` is used, the only action required is adding the respective rooms and computers on the configuration page :ref:`local data`.
 Afterwards the added resources are available to the Veyon master.